ymcaPrabhu/termux-dev-essentials/termux-dev-tools/docs/stories/epic-003-cli-tools-correction.md

 ## Core Features (User Stories)

 ### Fix & Verification
--   **Story 3.1: Correct CLI Tools List**: As a developer, I want the CLI tools list updated with verified packages, so that installations succeed.
+-   **Story 3.1: Correct CLI Tools List** ✅ **COMPLETE**: As a developer, I want the CLI tools list updated with verified packages, so that installations succeed.
+[Status: Production Ready - QA Approved]
 -   **Story 3.2: API Key Configuration System**: As a user, I want a guided setup for API keys, so that CLI tools are properly configured.
 -   **Story 3.3: Factory Droid Special Installer**: As a user, I want Factory Droid installed via its official curl installer, so that it works correctly.